Frequently Asked Questions

 What are the average fees for adoption?

 Domestic: Fees can vary from $15,000 to $35,000 for domestic adoptions.
 The adoption fee may vary according to the needs of the birth mother.
-Certain expenses can be covered during her pregnancy which include medical care, housing, transportation, and counseling expenses.
+Certain expenses can be covered during her pregnancy, including medical care, housing, transportation, and counseling expenses.

 International: Typical costs will range from $22,000 to $34,000.
-US adoption agencies normally charge a set facilitation fee.
+US adoption agencies usually charge a set facilitation fee.
 In-country placement fees, travel expenses, and other adoption-related expenses vary from country to country.

 Adoption Terms